Snehalshirsath95/Snehalshirsath95/README.md

 - 👋 Hi, I’m @Snehalshirsath95
-- 👀 I’m interested in opportunities in NGS data analysis, Biological Data analysis.
+- 👀 I’m interested in
-- 🌱 I’m currently learning python for NGS and biological data analysis.
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on NGS data analysis platforms
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me - email 📧 - snehalshirsath95@gmail.com

 <!---